zishizhang/zishizhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi🙋!
 I am a PhD student at the Guanghua School of Management (GSM), Peking University.
-My research focuses on the interface between Operations Management / Operations Research and AI.
+My research interest focuses on the interface between Operations Management (OM)/ Operations Research (OR) and AI.